sciZer0/newdiscoveries/c/README.md

 > **Work is the process when a System using its resources is pushing an object with a certain effort during some time.**

+Simply put, Work is the pushing done by System.

+Some of Works, at first glance, probably might not seem like they are the pushes.
+But this might only be just at first glance.
+In reality, any Work Work is a push or a combination of pushes.
+I will give you just one example.

+The heating-up is also a result of pushes, because any process of heating up an object is due to the increase in the velocities of particles inside the object.
+And the increase in the velocities of the particles occurs only because these particles are being pushed by some things.
+Therefore, any heating-up is the result of a lot of pushes.
+And this means that the heating-up is Work and that Energy (some resource) is always being spent on this Work.

 On the other hand,

 > **Energy is the resource for System to do Work**

+Importantly, there are Target Works and Non-Target Works.

+Target Work is a work that is the target for System to be doing while working.

+Non-Target Work is Work that isn't the target for System but is unavoidable for System to be doing while doing Target Work-- meaning is additional but unavoidable.

+Target Work of System is the outside Work of System in relation of some object.

+Non-Target Work is the inside Work of System that System must unavoidably be doing inside itself while doing Target Work.

+For example, for an Electric Motor (as an example of System):

+* Target Work is to be pushing the shaft.

+* Non-Target Work is to be heating up while doing Target Work

+In other words,

+Non-Target Work is the inside Work of System that System must unavoidably be doing inside itself in order to have the possibility of doing its Target Work.

+Summarizing,

+Non-Target Work is unavoidable for System and the amount of Energy which is being spent on Non-Target Work is just the "additional energy-price" that System is unavoidably "paying" in order to have the possibility of doing its Target Work.

+Of course, not all of Energies are spent on (are converted into) the Target Works.
+Those Energies that are spent on Non-Target Works, we consider our losses.

 --